ZRazer/benchmarking_slam/Readme.md

 pip3 install pyyaml
 ### Plot_top.py may need to be slightly modified depending on the system language you are using.
-### Python2.7 is able to run these programs but there are some bugs

 Modified by Richard Zander

 # [map_crop.py](map_crop.py)